-First, take your pup to the vet and be sure to mention anything unusual you've noticed.
-A thorough check-up will help you confirm the real cause of the excessive licking and rule out other possible causes such as anxiety disorders.
+First, make your vet aware of anything unusual you've noticed.
+If needed, a thorough check-up will help you confirm the real cause of the excessive licking and rule out other possible causes such as anxiety disorders.

 You'll want to look for signs of:

 - Food allergies